janzheng/Meteor-React-Alt-Base/README.md

 Added some minor styling into the base `application.scss` file
 * .post styling for public post list
 *  taller textarea for edit page

+## Todo

+* add a server / data / publication / methods "documentation"
+* draw the current "import" file tree in ReadMe
+* handle file upload disconnects (handle resume, or handle garbage collection on componentWillMount() )
+* add copious amounts of inline comments explaining every line (for others and your future self)
+* rename files to make more sense
+    * add file and posts structure to the map
+    * improve naming convention (e.g. posts-list is for authenticated posts, but file name doesn't reflect this)
+    * see if it makes any sense to move some stuff around or rename files to make more sense (api/posts/... for example don't have a base include file to organize everything) – make more human readable
+* organized SCSS naming scheme that matches new file component structure
+* a way to document component file relationships
+* finish up the writeup into markdown
+* make more readable, and upload to github
+* post on MeteorChef
+    * make a note in the original thread comments
+* make a note on vsivsi:file-collection github issue #77 on how I handled garbage collection
+    * see if I did it right / get tips from them (re: no resumable uploads, garbage collect user's resumables by uniqueId)

+### Done

+* add Bert to file upload and delete
+* add upload cancel
+* garbage collection of canceled files
+* hide signup, since this is only for crew
+    * hide the link on nav, hide the oute